gm-core/event-horizon/README.md

 ## Usage

 To use Event Horizon, download [the latest release](https://github.com/gm-core/event-horizon/releases), and add the scripts to your project.
-At the very beginning of your game, before you use any event code, run `event_sysem_init()` to initialize the event system.
+At the very beginning of your game, before you use any event code, run `event_system_init()` to initialize the event system.

 ## API